mikeorr/WebHelpers2/README.txt

-WebHelpers
+WebHelpers2
 ++++++++++++

-WebHelpers provides functions useful in web applications: generating HTML tags, showing results a pageful at a time, etc.  It may be used with any web framework or template engine.
+WebHelpers2 provides functions useful in web applications: generating HTML tags, showing results a pageful at a time, etc.  It may be used with any web framework or template engine.
 A brief outline is below, but see the documentation and module docstrings for a more complete list.